-If there is a high risk of significant harm, an immediate safeguarding response is needed to protect the child.
-Make a referral to MASH within Wandsworth Advice, Assistance and Support (ASH).
-The need for safeguarding and support will be assessed by Children Social Care again in collaboration with the family and multi-agency partners through a Child in Need or Child Protection Plan.
+If there is a high risk of significant harm, an immediate safeguarding response is needed to protect the child, call the Police on 999 and make a referral to MASH (Multi-Agency Referral Form).
+The need for safeguarding and support will be assessed by Children Social Care.